 Wooden Box Inserts

 We talked about box inserts both on the blog and on the podcast.
 Wooden box inserts can be fantastic.
 Good ones will not only provide you with a place to put everything, including materials from expansion, but will actually increase set up time, decrease put away time, and potentially even speed up gameplay.
 There are drawbacks though.
 Wooden inserts aren’t cheap and they are surprisingly heavy.
-Most of the inserts I own are from Broken Token, and I have been very happy with their product.
+Many of the inserts I own come from Meeple Reality, and I have been very happy with their product.
 I have also found a number of great box inserts on Etsy.
 The advantage I’ve found with Etsy is that prices are often much lower than the big name insert makers.
 Smonex is a newcomer to the market that offer a number of different game upgrades including wooden box inserts.

 Plastic Box Inserts